-3. Is it flexible enough for your exam writers?
+3. Is it flexible enough for your question writers?

-As you start to scale up use of the software, it’s likely your requirements will become more and more nuanced.
+As you start to scale up use of your chosen e-authoring system, it’s likely your requirements will become more and more nuanced.
 Reviewers may need to evaluate complex Levels of Response mark schemes side-by-side with the questions.
 Authors may need to write audio transcripts alongside questions for Listening papers.
 Asset managers may need to collate audio files so they download in the same sequence they appear in the papers.
-To do all this, your e-authoring software needs to offer rich functionality that genuinely covers your full range of needs.
+To do all this, your e-authoring system needs to offer rich functionality that genuinely covers your full range of needs.